Romanitho/Winget-AutoUpdate/README.md

 Remove scheduled tasks and scripts.

 ## Custom scripts (Mods feature)
-From version 1.8.0, The Mods feature allows you to run an additional script when installing or upgrading an app.
+From version 1.8.0, the Mods feature allows you to run an additional script when upgrading or installing an app.
-Just put the script with the App ID followed by the "-install" or "-upgrade" suffix to be considered.
+Just put the script in question with the App ID followed by the "-upgrade" or "-install" suffix in the "mods" folder.
-Call `AppID-install.ps1` and/or `AppID-upgrade.ps1` (if it differs, otherwise the "-install" mod will be used for upgrade) and put this in the Mods directory
+WAU will call `AppID-upgrade.ps1` and/or `AppID-install.ps1` (if they differs, otherwise the "-install" mod will be used for upgrades too) if it exists in the "mods" folder just after the upgrade/install.

 > Example:
-> If you want to run a script that remove desktop shortcut just after installing "Google Chrome", prepare a powershell script that remove desktop shortcut, call your script like this:
+If you want to run a script that removes the shortcut from "%PUBLIC%\Desktop" (we don't want to fill the desktop with shortcuts our users can't delete) just after installing "Acrobat Reader DC" (32-bit), prepare a powershell script that removes the Public Desktop shortcut "Acrobat Reader DC.lnk" and name your script like this:
-> `Google.Chrome-install.ps1` and put it in Mods folder.
+`Adobe.Acrobat.Reader.32-bit-install.ps1` and put it in the "mods" folder.

-You can find more information on [Winget-Install](https://github.com/Romanitho/Winget-Install) Repo, as it's a related feature
+You can find more information on Winget-Install Repo, as it's a related feature

 ## Help
 In some cases, you need to "unblock" the "install.bat" file (Windows Defender SmartScreen).
 Right click, properties and unblock.
 Then, you'll be able to run it.